isaichavez19-maker/vst3_dev_portal/src/pages/What+is+VST/Use+cases.md

 By using **VST 3 SDK** directly:

 - you are sure to be compliant with the **VST 3** format.
 - developing your plug-in based on the **VST 3** format allows you to support easily new **VST 3** features that improve the integration of these plug-ins inside a DAW.
-Some 3rd party SDKs use only a common layer between all plug-in formats, limiting in this way the possibility for a better integration, for example exclusive **VST 3** features:
+Some 3rd party SDKs use only a common layer between all plug-in formats, limiting in this way the possibility for a better integration, for example, exclusive **VST 3** features:
   - [context menu](../Technical+Documentation/Change+History/3.5.0/IComponentHandler3.md)
   - [dirty state](../Technical+Documentation/Change+History/3.1.0/IComponentHandler2.md)
   - loading differentially a preset or a project